immersive-command-system/drone-mavros/README.md

 3. Download https://github.com/SwiftGust/ardupilot_gazebo and follow installation instructions on that README.

+### Multi-Drone Simulation with Depth Camera Installation Instructions
+1. Go to drone-mavros/src/hexacopter_launch/scripts/start_ardupilot.sh and edit it so that the quotation marks after cd on line 2 has the absolute file path of the ardupilot/Tools/autotest folder that was downloaded earlier.
+An example of line 2 is cd '/home/Documents/ardupilot/Tools/autotest'.
+2. Repeat the above step, but for drone-mavros/src/hexacopter_launch/scripts/start_second_ardupilot.sh

 ## Usage
 ### Instructions for Running Simulation
 These steps must be completed before running ROS if the simulator is to be used.
+Use these steps for a generic world.
 1. Launch Gazebo with ArduPilot Plugin.
     1. Run gazebo and the corresponding .world file.
 Ex: `gazebo --verbose typhoon_ardupilot.world`.
     The .world file is found in the worlds folder of the ardupilot_gazebo repo that was downloaded previously.